-- M. Awais is affiliated with Department of Electrical Engineering, Information Technology University (ITU), Lahore, Pakistan as a MS student. (email: engr.mahmed506@gmail.com). - I. Akram is affiliated with Department of Electrical Engineering, FAST National University (FAST NU), Islamabad, Pakistan as a Lab.
-Engineer. (email: iqra.akram@nu.edu.pk). - J. Iqbal is working as an Associate Professor in Department of Electrical Engineering, FAST National University (FAST-NU), Islamabad, Pakistan and Electrical and Computer Engineering Department at University of Jeddah, Saudi Arabia (email: jamshed.iqbal@nu.edu.pk).
+M. Awais is affiliated with Department of Electrical Engineering, Information Technology University (ITU), Lahore, Pakistan as a MS student. (email: engr.mahmed506@gmail.com).

+I. Akram is affiliated with Department of Electrical Engineering, FAST National University (FAST - NU), Islamabad, Pakistan as a Lab.
+Engineer. (email: iqra.akram@nu.edu.pk).

+J. Iqbal is working as an Associate Professor in Department of Electrical Engineering, FAST National University (FAST-NU), Islamabad, Pakistan and Electrical and Computer Engineering Department at University of Jeddah, Saudi Arabia (email: jamshed.iqbal@nu.edu.pk).

-Corresponding author email: iqra.akram@nu.edu.pk
+Corresponding author e-mail: igra.akram@nu.edu.pk

-damage.
+battery and even cause damage.
 As the battery is one of the most expensive components of the system, its protection is important.
-In this paper, design of a charge controller is presented, that regulates the voltage of battery with a source and prevents it from unwanted conditions.
-Overall system overview is shown in $Fig.\ 1$.
+In this paper, design of a charge controller is presented, that regulates the voltage of battery and source and prevents it from unwanted conditions.
+Overall system overview is shown in Fig. 1.